 1. WIPE the mushrooms clean.
-Don’t wet them or or they’ll absorb water.
+Don’t wet them or they’ll absorb water.
 You can use a slightly damp paper towel or a dry mushroom brush, which is softer than other vegetable brushes so it doesn’t bruise the delicate flesh.

 2. PRE-BROIL or pre-bake for 3 minutes or so, to release some of the mushroom’s natural water.
 Then stuff and return to the heat.

 3. COOK until the topping is just browned.
-Overcooking will release any remaining natural mushroom moisture into the your filling, as it dries out the mushroom.
+Overcooking will release any remaining natural mushroom moisture into your filling, as it dries out the mushroom.